fr4iser90/FoundryCord/SECURITY.md

 # Security Documentation
+## ⚠️ Experimental Project – JUST A HOBBY ⚠️
 ## Overview
 This document outlines the security measures implemented in the Discord bot, including authentication, encryption, and logging mechanisms.